-In the wilderness inventory, specific human impacts were identified that significantly affected the overall apparent naturalness of the islands on the Refuge when considered in combination with size and physical characteristics.
+In the wilderness inventory, specific human impacts were identified that significantly affected the overall apparent naturalness of the islands in the Petit Manan Refuge Complex when considered in combination with size and physical characteristics.
 The following factors were primary considerations in evaluating naturalness:

-• presence of a lighthouse and associated structures, including helicopter pads in some cases;
+- presence of a lighthouse and associated structures, including helicopter pads in some cases; - substantial private ownership with developments such as private residences or incompatible activities:

-- substantial private ownership with developments such as private residences or incompatible activities: - presence of an established research facility; and/or - significant presence of unexploded ordnance that makes the area unsafe for public use.
+- presence of an established research facility; and/or - significant presence of unexploded ordnance that makes the area unsafe for public use.